TreeScaper/TreeScaper.github.io/_posts/2021-06-16-NLDR-tutorial.md

   - update
 ---

 Once you have inferred a set of trees, either using the Cipres Rest API or a third party program, CloudForest can be used to perform several different analyses that will allow you to learn more about your trees.
-In this tutorial, we will walk through the steps necessary to visualize your trees in treespace suing Nonlinear Dimensionality Reduction (NLDR) within CloudForest.
+In this tutorial, we will walk through the steps necessary to visualize your trees in treespace using Nonlinear Dimensionality Reduction (NLDR) within CloudForest.
 Download the **sample.trees** file [here](https://github.com/TreeScaper/TreeScaper.github.io/tree/master/sample_data) to follow along through this tutorial.

 *For details on installing and running CloudForest, visit the [previous tutorial](https://treescaper.github.io/getting%20started/CRA-tutorial/).*